inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 Either way, **the end-result is that you don't truly understand the expanse of the problem and thus have no reason to mistrust your simple solution**.
 From where you stand the problem looks simple, so you assume the solution is simple too.

+## AI will make everything better, right? right?

-🤖 This also throws a curveball at the work of AI assistants, like Claude, Cursor or Copilot.
+🤖 This same pattern very much applies to working with AI assistants, like Claude, Cursor or Copilot.
 Whatever the bot suggests, that is your anchor.
 And as we've seen, **anchoring leads to more bugs in the code** and also to **overconfidence in the correctness of that code**.

-Which... frankly, is also my personal experience with AI, code and devs.
-The overconfidence AI-generated-code-solutions instill in some developers is astonishing and truly hard to combat. **It's hard for me to convince you that your AI-generated code has major bugs, when neither I nor you actually did the work of understanding the problem.** _I only glanced over your PR, so I actually have no idea, if your AI-generated solution is good enough or not.
-But I wish we could at least agree that neither do you know if it's good enough, because you also only glanced at it._ (a bit on a side rant 🤪)
+Frankly, that’s been my personal experience too.
+AI-generated code solutions somehow instill an astonishing level of confidence in some developers.

+**It's hard to convince a dev that thair AI-generated code has major bugs, when neither of us actually did the work of understanding the problem.**

+_I glanced over your PR.
+You skimmed over the problem.
+Now we’re both standing here pretending we know what’s going on.
+We do not._

 ## Experience sometimes helps